Skip to main content

 It’s important to note that if you fail to note an item on the PDI form, this does not necessarily affect your new home warranty coverage.
 However, the PDI form is a useful piece of evidence if you need to submit a warranty claim for an item already documented as needing attention.

-Here are five tips to make sure you make the most of your PDI.
+Here are some tips to make sure you make the most of your PDI.

 1. Become familiar with the PDI form